Lagos State Scholarship Board

-The Lagos State Scholarship Board is a governmental body that oversee and manage matters relating to scholarship, education and bursary in Lagos State.
-Established in February 1968 by the Lagos State Government, the body aims at providing “educational assistance to the needy for the development of Lagos State”.
+The Lagos State Scholarship Board is a governmental body that oversees and manages matters relating to scholarship, education, and bursary in Lagos State.
+Established in February 1968 by the Lagos State Government, the body aims at providing “educational assistance to deserving students for the development of Lagos State”.

 Mission

 To become a leading organization in the provision of financial aid to students in Lagos State.

 Awardees selection

 Bursary and scholarship awards are only allocated to selected students in basic, secondary and tertiary institutions based on the recommendation from a selected panel of members from the five divisions of the state.
 Applicants for any of these awards must be Lagos State indigenes.

 Departments

 The Lagos State Scholarship Board consists of nine departments headed under the Office of the Special Adviser on Education.
 They include: